 Homer is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 5,515 people and two constituent neighborhoods, Homer is the 12th largest community in Alaska.

 Homer real estate is some of the most expensive in Alaska, although Homer house values don't compare to the most expensive real estate in the U.S.

-Homer is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Homer isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Homer are a mix of both white- and blue-collar jobs.
 Overall, Homer is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Homer who work in management occupations (11.86%), office and administrative support (11.66%), and sales jobs (9.18%).
+There are especially a lot of people living in Homer who work in office and administrative support (11.97%), management occupations (10.79%), and sales jobs (9.74%).

-Homer is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Homer is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.